-&XX NONCONFORMING USES.
+§ 151.120 NONCONFORMING USES.

-XX.01 Purpose.
+- 151.121 Purpose.
 The City of Westminster is committed to its planning and land use goals in order to create harmonious living and working regions throughout the City.
 As the City updates land uses, reasonable continuation of pre-existing legal uses, while over time bringing a property's use into conformity naturally.
 For example, the City may wishes to allow a business to continue operation or a family to continue living in their home even if the surrounding zoning is changed for different, future uses.
 This chapter outlines continuation and maintenance requirements for nonconforming structures and uses.
-However, should such a structure no longer be used as a business or residence, this chapter outlines when it must be brought into conformity.

-XX.02 Buildings or uses legally existing on the effective date of this chapter, not conforming to the provisions thereof, are declared non-conforming.
-However, such uses may be continued, except as outlined in XX.02

-- A. Continuance.
-Continuance of existing uses which are non-conforming may be continued except as specified below, unless the use or structure was established in violation of the Zoning Ordinance previously in effect and has not since been brought into conformance. - B. Maintenance.
-Repairs, alterations and maintenance of a non-structural nature may be made to a nonconforming structure.

-Nothing in this section shall be deemed to prevent the strengthening or restoring to a safe condition of any building or part thereof declared to be unsafe by any official charged with protecting the public safety, upon order of such official. - C. Expansion.
+However, should such a structure no longer be used as a business or residence, this chapter outlines when it must be brought into conformity. - 151.122 Buildings or uses legally existing on the effective date of this chapter, not conforming to the provisions thereof, are declared non-conforming.
+However, such uses may be continued, except as outlined in 151.124, below. - Continuance.
+Continuance of existing uses which are non-conforming may be continued except as specified below, unless the use or structure was established in violation of the Zoning Ordinance previously in effect and has not since been brought into conformance. - A. Maintenance.
+Repairs, alterations and maintenance of a non-structural nature may be made to a non-conforming structure to maintain its sound condition.
+Nothing in this section shall be deemed to prevent the strengthening or restoring to a safe condition of any building or part thereof declared to be unsafe by any official charged with protecting the public safety, upon order of such official.

+B. Expansion.
 A non-conforming use shall not be expanded or extended beyond the floor area or lot area that it occupied on the effective date of this chapter or the effective date of any amendment to this chapter rendering the use nonconforming.

-The following conditions shall discontinue the use of a nonconforming use or structure.
+151.123 The following conditions shall discontinue the use of a nonconforming use or structure.